What's Happening

 Student Prizes 2021

-Posted on: 19 July 2021
+Posted: 19 July 2021

 Each year the students with the best performance in the Entry Level modules and in the BSc (Hons) Astronomy are nominated for a prize.
+This year we have 12 Honours Graduates.
+Congratulations to them all.

 The polarised view of the black hole in M87.
 The lines mark the orientation of polarisation, which is related to the magnetic field around the shadow of the black hole (photo credit: EHT collaboration)